huiliecon/homepage/content/link/_index.md

 A list of IO job market candidates is available on [Shoshana Vasserman](https://shoshanavasserman.com/io-jmc/)’s website.
 For Trade job market candidates, see [Jonathan Dingel](https://tradediversion.net/)’s website.

-I also recommend following the work of several scholars in these areas (not an exhaustive list):
+I also recommend following the work of several scholars in these areas (not an exhaustive list).

 **Industrial Organization (IO):**